Surface roughness

-Surface roughness can be regarded as the quality of a surface of not being smooth and it is hence linked to human (haptic) perception of the surface texture.
+Surface roughness or simply roughness is the quality of a surface of not being smooth and it is hence linked to human (haptic) perception of the surface texture.
 From a mathematical perspective it is related to the spatial variability structure of surfaces, and inherently it is a multiscale property.
-It has different interpretations and definitions depending from the disciplines considered.
+It has different interpretations and definitions depending on the disciplines considered.